Superconducting electro-mechanics to test Di\'osi-Penrose effects of general relativity in massive superpositions: Implementation with mechanical oscillators

 If we assume that coherence is limited by interaction with a thermal bath at temperature $T$, the time-scale on which a cat state will decohere to a mixture of two Gaussian states is given by~\cite{asjad2014reservoir}

 where $\gamma_m$ is the damping rate of the mechanical oscillator and $n_\text{th} = 1/[\exp (\hbar\omega_m/k_BT)-1]$ is the average number of phonons occupying the oscillator after thermalization with the environment.
 This coherence time is to be compared with the GR time-scale.
 We have made the choice in this study to focus on the Penrose time-scale $t_\text{GR,P}$ of Eq.~(\ref{eq:t_G_penrose_full}).
 When calculating this time for mechanical oscillators, it is however unclear what form the mass distribution $\rho$ should take.
 In other words, it is unclear what the characteristic size $R$ of the oscillator should be, when making a parallel with the gedanken experiment of Fig.~\ref{fig:time_dilation}.
 Note that the condition $\Delta x \gtrsim 2R$ is required to obtain a small and realistically attainable GR time-scale.
 However, if we consider the oscillator to be a membrane, and use its thickness as a measure of $R$, then the quantum uncertainty in position $\Delta x$ will always be much smaller than $R$.
 The membrane will be at least tens of nanometers thick, orders of magnitude larger than typical femtometer zero-point fluctuations.
 Looking at the membrane at the atomic scale instead, the mass is concentrated in the nuclei, which may have a size much smaller than $\Delta x$, as illustrated in Fig.~\ref{fig:superposition}(b,c).
 Using the nucleus radius as $R$ then yields a much shorter GR time-scale.
 This approach can be justified by the common argument~\cite{kleckner2008creating} that the dominant mass of the atom is located in the nucleus.
+See Appendix \ref{sec:appendix_R} for discussions on this choice of $R$, and on a recent experiment~\cite{donadi2020underground} placing a lower bound on $R$, for a given Di\'osi-Penrose collapse model.
 In this approach, we also make the assumption that the thermal and quantum noise of all the other mechanical modes of the membrane are uncorrelated with the mode in which the superposition is constructed, which is justified by the extremely weak mechanical anharmonicity of mechanical oscillators at the energy scale of a few phonons.
 For example, thermal excitation of another mode will randomly displace the nuclei in different directions, but in precisely the same way for the two parts of each nucleus superposition, therefore not affecting the above calculations of $t_\text{GR}$.